Becky Lynch: Record-breaking Raw Women's Champion (2019–2020)

-Big Time Becks, injury, and return (2021–present)
+Big Time Becks (2021–2022)

 On 21 August 2021, following a 15-month hiatus, Lynch made her return at SummerSlam with a heel character, defeating Bianca Belair in less than half a minute to win the SmackDown Women's Championship for the fourth time.
 At Extreme Rules, Lynch successfully retained her title following interference by a returning Sasha Banks.
 A triple threat match between the three women for the SmackDown Women's Championship was then scheduled for the Crown Jewel event in October, where Lynch successfully retained her title.
 On 15 October episode of SmackDown, as part of her feud with Banks and Belair, Lynch would go one-on-one with Banks and Banks would pin her with a Backstabber after interference from Belair, marking her first loss since her return.

 As a part of the 2021 Draft, Lynch was drafted to the Raw brand as a SmackDown Women's Champion.
 On 22 October episode of SmackDown, Lynch and Raw Women's Champion Charlotte Flair exchanged their titles, thus Lynch became the new Raw Women's Champion.
 As part of the 2021 Draft, Bianca Belair was also drafted to Raw and continued her feud with Lynch.
 On 1 November episode of Raw, Lynch successfully defended her title against Belair, ending the feud.
 At Survivor Series, Lynch defeated SmackDown Women's Champion Charlotte Flair in a Champion vs. Champion match.
+Lynch went on to defeat Liv Morgan to retain the title on 6 December episode of Raw, and in a rematch at Day 1.
 On 31 January 2022 episode of Raw, Lynch would confront Royal Rumble winner Ronda Rousey but was dropped by Rousey as she left the ring.
 She would then be confronted by Lita and she would challenge Lynch to a title match at Elimination Chamber for the Raw Women's Championship and she would accept, with this being a dream match for Lynch as well as a first time ever match.
 She was successful in retaining her title, which would set up a title match with the winner of the Elimination Chamber number one contenders match, Bianca Belair, at WrestleMania 38.
-At night one of the event, Becky Lynch lost her title to Bianca Belair, ending her reign at 162 days.
+At night one of the event, Becky Lynch lost her title to Belair, ending her reign at 162 days.